Simple Tax Guide for Americans in the UAE

 - The Foreign Earned Income Exclusion.
 This exclusion allows one to exclude USD 105,900 (this amount is for 2019 taxes) in earned income from foreign sources.

 - A tax credit allowing tax on remaining income to be reduced based on the taxes paid to foreign governments.

 - An exclusion on foreign housing that allows additional exclusions from their income for some amounts paid to cover household expenses due to living abroad.

 Preparing a quality tax return following proper tax planning should allow one to use these, as well as other strategies, in minimizing or possibly eliminating tax liability.
 Note that in most cases the filing of a tax return is required, even if taxes are not owed.

 Tax Rates for the UAE

 There is not a federal tax in the UAE - not a corporate tax, not an income tax, not a capital gains or sales tax, and so there is no income withholding.
-Only a few select items, which vary by Emirate, are subject to the value added tax, although the government is considering instituting the VAT more widely starting in 2018.
 Some businesses, such as petroleum and finance, are taxed - but most corporations are exempt.

 When Are UAE Taxes Due?